Bawnorton/RandoAssistant/README.md

 # Random Drop Assistant

+## :warning: This is no longer maintained and has been merged into [TrulyRandom](https://github.com/Bawnorton/TrulyRandom)

 This is a mod that provides a hierarchical drop-tracking graph for Minecraft with random drops.

 [![Modrinth](https://img.shields.io/modrinth/dt/random-assistant?color=00AF5C&label=downloads&logo=modrinth)](https://modrinth.com/mod/random-assistant)